brian-dawn/gitbook-plugin-klipse/README.md

 To enable this plugin add `klipse` to your `book.json` plugins.

-Now you can embed interactive code snippets (clojure, javascript, python, ruby, scheme and php) in your gitbooks:
+Now you can embed interactive code snippets (clojure, javascript, python, ruby, scheme and php) in your gitbooks.

+You can read [the full interactive guide](https://book.klipse.tech/) for using klipse in a gitbook.
+The guide is itself a gitbook using the klipse plugin.

 # Clojure & ClojureScript